Pillow Snob Reviews

 Pillow Filling FAQs (all the answers here)

-Our top pick is hypoallergenic premium down alternative.
+My top pick is hypoallergenic premium down alternative.
 It strikes the perfect balance between softness, support, breathability (coolness) and accessibility – giving you that classic down feel without the allergens or the ethical concerns of real feathers.

 Real down comes from the soft undercoating of ducks or geese and is prized for its loft and warmth.
 Down alternative mimics that feel using synthetic fibers (typically polyester), making it a great option for allergy sufferers, vegans, or anyone looking for an easier-care pillow.